xot/ElectraOne/README.md

 ### Installing SendMidi

-Although not strictly necessary, the remote script becomes much more responsive (and usable) if you install [SendMidi](https://github.com/gbevin/SendMIDI).
+Although not strictly necessary, the remote script becomes much more responsive (and usable) under MacOS if you install [SendMidi](https://github.com/gbevin/SendMIDI). (*It seems that sending larger MIDI messages natively through Live under Windows is faster than MacOS; SendMidi isn't necessary in that case, and is harder to install under Windows because it requires shared access to the MIDI port with which to communicate with the E1, which the default Windows MIDI driver does not support.*)

 Here are the instructions for installing sendmidi 1.2.0 under MacOS.